sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 -- Changes to Language in Scalar --

 To get closer to what we want to show in Scalar, the language throughout Scalar has changed to reflect the roles we wanted to utilize.
 Mainly, changes have been made to account for the Author, Reviewer, and Editor role.
 Authors have similar roles to what they have now.
-Editors now take the place of commenters, and have special privileges (since they're engaging in peer reviews).
+Editors now take the place of commenters, and may have special privileges (since they're engaging in peer reviews).
 As for editors, those changes will have to be discussed and implemented.
+From what I can tell, editors will have super-admin priveleges once they register.

 -- Versioning --